Raising Awareness About Their Medical Condition

 Leigh Kaimanaola Kema was born in May of 2019 and diagnosed with Neurofibromatosis Type 1 at one month old.
 NF1 is a rare genetic disorder of the nervous system that affects cell growth and allows tumors to grow on nerves.
 In March of 2022, Leigh’s Ophthalmologist scheduled an MRI to address concerns with the bulging and laziness of her left eye.
 Immediately following the results, her life took a drastic turn.
 The MRI confirmed bilateral optic nerve gliomas, tumors had grown on both of her eyes.
 Leigh would undergo 14 months of chemotherapy in the Pediatric Ambulatory Unit at Kapiolani Medical Center to try and save her vision.
 The treatment helped to stabilize the tumors, but her life would never be the same.

-Today, Leigh continues her routine checkups with MRIs and monitoring from various medical specialists.
+In June of 2026, Leigh completed a second round of preventative chemotherapy.
+She continues her routine checkups with MRIs and monitoring from various medical specialists.
 She receives IEP support from the DOE and ongoing speech and physical therapy sessions at Kapiolani.
 Leigh has lost all vision in her left eye, and has limited vision in her right.
 Tumors are still affecting her body in other areas.

 Despite everything she has gone through, Leigh continues to thrive, adapt and grow.
 She is full of life and always smiling.
 Her strength is the reason this foundation was created and the reason we celebrate her and every future child we hope to support.